Diamonds in the Bulk and Large-$N$ Scaling in AdS/CFT: Diamonds in Bulk

 The key to the construction in \cite{LL} was the isolation of Type $III_1$ {\it time band sub-algebras} of the $N = \infty$ algebra of single trace gauge invariant operators in the CFT.
 These existed because, in a natural choice of energy scaling as $N \rightarrow \infty$, the CFT Hamiltonian $K_0 + P_0$ does not act on the algebra.
 This is not the choice where this generator counts the dimensions of operators (and is thus dimensionless), but the bulk choice where it is multiplied by $R_{AdS}^{-1}$.
 In addition, one is choosing to measure time in Planck units, so that a time of order $R_{AdS}$ goes to infinity in the limit.
 At finite $N$ of course a famous theorem tells us that the fields in any arbitrarily small time slice generate the full Type $I_{\infty}$ algebra of the QFT.

 That algebra of course has many Type $III_1$ subalgebras, associated with finite causal diamonds on the boundary.
 In a CFT with an Einstein-Hilbert dual, these are dual to infinite boundary anchored Ryu-Takayanagi \cite{RT} diamonds and have nothing to do with the finite bulk diamonds defined by \cite{LL}.
-In order to clearly distinguish them, the authors of \cite{LL} invoke an unspecified UV cutoff, so that the finite $N$ cut-off CFT no longer has Type $III_1$ subalgebras.
-Let us choose a finite lattice cut-off.
-We do this in the following way in $AdS_d$:
+In order to clearly distinguish them, the authors of \cite{LL} invoke an unspecified UV cutoff, so that the finite $N$ cut-off CFT no longer has Type $III_1$ subalgebras\footnote{This is done on page 12 of their preprint \cite{LL} on subregion-subalgebra duality and is easily missed by the casual reader.}.

+The issue of UV cut-offs in the AdS/CFT correspondence is generally ignored by most of the community that works on the subject.
+Enormous amounts of evidence, from many different kinds of calculations, show that UV divergences on the boundary are related to large volume divergences in AdS space, but the implications of this for the bulk to boundary correspondence have not really been appreciated.
+As a consequence, we feel that it is necessary to add a small refresher section on renormalization to this paper.